Agents

 3. It provides a sound basis for comparison of the native agentic capabilities of models both over time and across providers.

 The basic agent incorporates best practices for giving models some additional resilience and persistence, both through the optional max_attempts parameter, as well as by continuing the task even when the model stops making tool calls.
-The basic agent can frequently match or exeed custom scaffolds, so you should always try it as a baseline for your tasks!
+The basic agent can frequently match or exceed custom scaffolds, so you should always try it as a baseline for your tasks!

 Example